Knowledge Base Question Answering by Case-based Reasoning over Subgraphs: Adaptive subgraph collection tailors subgraphs to the query

 \section{Adaptive subgraph collection tailors subgraphs to the query}

 Figure~\ref{fig:adaptive_1}, \ref{fig:adaptive_2} and \ref{fig:adaptive_3} shows example of few query-subgraphs collected by GraftNet and our adaptive subgraph collection strategy (\S\ref{sub:subgraph_retrieval}).
 Each figure plots the most frequent (top 15) relations gathered by each subgraph collection procedure.
-It should be clear that our adaptive subgraph collection strategy gathers relations that are more specific to the query and also leads to more compact subgraph.
+The size of each subgraph denote the number of edges collected by each subgraph collection procedure.
+The subgraph collected by our adaptive strategy produces both compact subgraphs as well as has edges which are more relevant for the query.
+For example, in Figure~\ref{fig:adaptive_1}, for the question "What form of currency does China have?" -- subgraph collected by GraftNet has edges with generic relation types such as "topic.notable\_types", "tropical\_cyclone.affected\_areas" etc, whereas the subgraph collected by our proposed adaptive strategy has edges relevant to answering the question - e.g. "dated\_money\_value.currency".